shungo-YX/CellECGNet/README.md

 ## How to Use

-1. Download the appropriate Windows executable from the release page.
+1. Download the Windows executable from the release page.
-2. Launch the executable:
+2. Launch `CellECGNet-DIS`.
-   - Use `CellECGNet-DEFORM` for the full version.
-   - Use `CellECGNet-DIS` if the DEFORM-Net version cannot run on your system.
 3. Import cardiomyocyte contraction videos.
 4. Run the analysis workflow.
 5. Export contraction traces, key-point results, functional parameters, and phenotype-level outputs.